MichaelFralickLab/Learn-to-code-R/README.md

 - Files have names.
 Always include the file path and name when referring to files.
 - Websites have URLS.
 Always include the url when referring to websites.

+## How to get help with issues

+- First do a google search!
+Include keywords: the language, library, and function you are using, as well as the error message.
+- Try to reproduce and isolation the issue with a minimal dataset and with as little code as possible.
+  - Create a [reprex](https://reprex.tidyverse.org/) of your problem.
+- If you can't solve your issue and it seems rather basic, try social media like reddit or twitter.
+- If it is a more complex issue and the question isn't already on StackOverflow, post it there.
+- Include as much information as possible
+- Discuss what you've tried already and what the output was

+## Your toolbox

+- Use R
+- Use tidyverse for data munging
+- Use tidymodels for machine learning
+- Use ggplot2 for basic plotting
+- Use patchwork to combine basic plots
+- Use ggiraph to make your ggplots interactive
+- Use rmarkdown to create static report files in html
+- Use shiny to create interactive apps